-Gain an understanding of how social issues directly influence individual and family functioning with SNHU's BS in Criminal Justice with a concentration in human services.
-Integrating the key concepts of an online human services degree, you'll explore the role of community resources in meeting needs of individual and families and why it’s critical to effective results in the field of criminal justice.
+Gain an understanding of how social issues directly influence individual and family functioning with SNHU's Bachelor of Science in Criminal Justice with a concentration in Human Services.
+Integrating the key concepts of an online human services degree, you'll explore the role of community resources in meeting needs of individual and families and why it's critical to effective results in the field of criminal justice.
 Human services will add the skills and knowledge to better grasp and resolve issues regarding child welfare, domestic violence, family court and community support agencies in tandem with the criminal justice system.

 The human services concentration delves into the complexities of American society and specific strategies to improve the health and well being of families and their communities.
 You'll develop the skills to help others navigate to successful outcomes in the face of family/community crises and coordinate multiple agency and law enforcement interaction.